Travel guide

 Why do you need an eSIM to travel to Japan?

 International roaming from European and Latin American operators can cost you between 10 and 30 euros or dollars per day in Japan.
-A local eSIM gives you data at a local price, without absurd daily limits and with 4G or 5G speeds where the network allows it.
+A local eSIM gives you data at local prices, without absurd daily limits and with 4G or 5G speeds where the network allows.

-The difference between going with roaming and with a PuraSim eSIM is huge:
+The difference between using roaming and a PuraSim eSIM is huge:

-• Traditional roaming: fixed daily rate even if you barely use data, speed often limited to 3G, surprise bills when you return.
+• Traditional roaming: fixed daily rate even if you barely use data, speed often limited to 3G, surprise bills upon return.

 • PuraSim eSIM for Japan: you only pay for what you contract, full local data at maximum available speed, activation in 5 minutes from anywhere.